Dystinct: International breakthrough with Ghazali (2021–2022)

-In early 2021, Dystinct recorded Ghazali ("My Beauty" in French) with Belgian rapper Bryan Mg, produced by Dutch duo YAM & Unleaded (from Avalon Music).
+In early 2021, Dystinct recorded Ghazali ("My Beauty" in English) with Belgian rapper Bryan Mg, produced by Dutch duo YAM & Unleaded (from Avalon Music).
 Initially hesitant to release it due to its departure from his usual style, he was convinced by his producers and manager.
 The song was filmed in Monaco with Bryan Mg.

 Dystinct later reflected:"I had other songs scheduled, and Ghazali—where I sang in Moroccan Arabic with French rap—was different.
 I kept saying, ‘Not now!’
 But they pushed me.
 I agreed to test it, and it dropped just before the 2022 World Cup.
 The rest is history.
-Lesson learned: don’t be too stubborn!"The track became an anthem for Morocco's national football team, the Atlas Lions, during their historic 2022 World Cup run.
+Lesson learned: don't be too stubborn!"The track became an anthem for Morocco's national football team, the Atlas Lions, during their historic 2022 World Cup run.
 Players celebrated victories by dancing to Ghazali, thanks to Dystinct's friend, footballer Abdelhamid Sabiri.
 Dystinct told Belgian media:"Seeing the Moroccan team embrace my song was insane.
-Ghazali’s success was completely unexpected."Released on June 3, 2022, the music video broke streaming records in Belgium and across the Maghreb.
-The song blends Moroccan Arabic vocals (Dystinct) and French rap (Bryan Mg) over a pop-rai guitar melody, telling the story of a man enchanted by a woman's beauty.
+Ghazali's success was completely unexpected."Released on 3 June 2022, the music video broke streaming records in Belgium and across the Maghreb.
+The song blends Moroccan Arabic vocals (Dystinct) and French rap (Bryan Mg) over a pop-raï guitar melody, telling the story of a man enchanted by a woman's beauty.

 In November 2022, Dystinct attended the World Cup in Qatar as a guest of Moroccan footballer Ilias Chair (a fellow Antwerp native).

 Second project: Layali (2023)

-On May 5, 2023, Dystinct made his debut on Skyrock’s Planète Rap, performing Ghazali and the exclusive Tek Tek—a preview of his sophomore album Layali (released June 9, 2023).
+On 5 May 2023, Dystinct made his debut on Skyrock's Planète Rap, performing Ghazali and the exclusive Tek Tek—a preview of his sophomore album Layali (released 9 June 2023).
 The album's lead single, Tek Tek (feat.
 MHD), went viral on TikTok.

-Layali is a multilingual, multicultural project uniting European and global sounds.
-Highlights: Ku Je Ti (May 26, 2023): A collab with Swedish rapper Ricky Rich and Kosovar singer Dafina Zeqiri, featuring Albanian-Kosovar dance and global flags in the video.
-Business (June 2, 2023): A hit with French artist Naza.
-On June 10, 2023, Brussels mayor Philippe Close hosted Dystinct for an exclusive tribute at City Hall.
+Layali is a multilingual and multicultural project uniting European and global sounds, featuring songs such as Ku Je Ti (26 May 2023), a collab with Swedish rapper Ricky Rich and Kosovar singer Dafina Zeqiri, featuring Albanian-Kosovar dance and global flags in the video and Business (2 June 2023) with French artist Naza.
+On 10 June 2023, Brussels mayor Philippe Close hosted Dystinct for an exclusive tribute at City Hall.

 CAF Awards performance (2024)

-On 16 December 2024, Dystinct performed at the CAF Awards in Marrakech, singing "Ghazali" and "Tek Tek" at the sports gala.
+On 16 December 2024, Dystinct performed at the CAF Awards in Marrakech, singing Ghazali and Tek Tek at the sports gala.